tsteinholz/SpaceShooter/README.md

 * Close all open projects (File/Close Project)
 * Click "Import Project" and choose `gradle.build`
 * Let Gradle do it's thing and your good to go!
+* Set-up Build Configuration (Run/Edit Configuration)
+* Do what the Debug Header says and call the Configuration what you would like.

 ### For Eclipse
 WIP(Work in Progress)